Ice: On rivers and streams

 Ice which forms on moving water tends to be less uniform and stable than ice which forms on calm water.
 Ice jams (sometimes called "ice dams"), when broken chunks of ice pile up, are the greatest ice hazard on rivers.
 Ice jams can cause flooding, damage structures in or near the river, and damage vessels on the river.
 Ice jams can cause some hydropower industrial facilities to completely shut down.
 An ice dam is a blockage from the movement of a glacier which may produce a proglacial lake.
-Heavy ice flows in rivers can also damage vessels and require the use of an icebreaker to keep navigation possible.
+Heavy ice flows in rivers can also damage vessels and require the use of an icebreaker vessel to keep navigation possible.

-Ice discs are circular formations of ice surrounded by water in a river.
+Ice discs are circular formations of ice floating on river water.
+They form within eddy currents, and their position results in asymmetric melting, which makes them continuously rotate at a low speed.

-Pancake ice is a formation of ice generally created in areas with less calm conditions.

 On lakes

 Ice forms on calm water from the shores, a thin layer spreading across the surface, and then downward.
 Ice on lakes is generally four types: primary, secondary, superimposed and agglomerate.
 Primary ice forms first.
 Secondary ice forms below the primary ice in a direction parallel to the direction of the heat flow.
 Superimposed ice forms on top of the ice surface from rain or water which seeps up through cracks in the ice which often settles when loaded with snow.

-Shelf ice occurs when floating pieces of ice are driven by the wind piling up on the windward shore.

-Candle ice is a form of rotten ice that develops in columns perpendicular to the surface of a lake.

 An ice shove occurs when ice movement, caused by ice expansion and/or wind action, occurs to the extent that ice pushes onto the shores of lakes, often displacing sediment that makes up the shoreline.

-In the air

-Rime

-Rime is a type of ice formed on cold objects when drops of water crystallize on them.
-This can be observed in foggy weather, when the temperature drops during the night.
-Soft rime contains a high proportion of trapped air, making it appear white rather than transparent, and giving it a density about one quarter of that of pure ice.
-Hard rime is comparatively dense.

-Pellets

-Ice pellets are a form of precipitation consisting of small, translucent balls of ice.
-This form of precipitation is also referred to as "sleet" by the United States National Weather Service.
-(In British English "sleet" refers to a mixture of rain and snow.)
-Ice pellets are usually smaller than hailstones.
-They often bounce when they hit the ground, and generally do not freeze into a solid mass unless mixed with freezing rain.
-The METAR code for ice pellets is PL.